I Want to Work in ...... Hospital Science

 BMS students should also sign up for email alerts to be notified of any trainee BMS vacancies on the NHS Jobs website www.jobs.nhs.uk

-If you have an accredited biomedical science degree and the required one year's experience in a hospital laboratory via a sandwich placement, you may be able to apply for Health Professions Council registration www.hpc-uk.org which would allow you to apply for BMS grade 1 posts rather than to trainee posts.
+Having an accredited degree means that you only require a year's placement to fill in your log book.
+If you have an accredited biomedical science degree and the required one year's experience in a hospital laboratory via a sandwich placement which includes the completion of the IBMS Training Portfolio, can apply for Health Professions Council registration www.hpc-uk.org which would allow you to apply for BMS grade 1 posts rather than to trainee posts.
 The requirements for registration are an honours degree and the IBMS Certificate of Competence.
 The practical training for the certificate may be undertaken following graduation, but it is also incorporated into sandwich programmes.
 HPC registration takes 6 to 8 weeks, so it's important to move quickly on this once you have your degree.
 Most trainee posts for accredited graduates seem to be about Band 4.

 For trainee posts of course, you don't have to be registered - just fill in a log book over 1 year, but starting salaries for trainees are lower.